-Many people are cheered by a bright, sunny day, but the effect of all that sunlight on the eyes is a less sunny proposition.
-UV and glare can create a variety of issues that threaten your eyesight.
+It's highly important to wear sunglasses all year round to protect from harmful UV rays especially in cold weather.
+The sun sits lower in the sky during winter which means the UV rays are just as intense as they are during summer.
+UV and glare can create a variety of issues that threaten your eyesight so don’t forget your shades.
 Below you will find a list of just a few brands our office carries for your eye protection needs.
 From the fashionista to the golfer, we have it all!
 "A PLACE WITH MORE CHOICES!."

 - Maui Jim